 Dates are also high in boron, calcium, cobalt, copper, fluorine, iron, magnesium, manganese, potassium, phosphorous, sodium, zinc, and dietary fiber.
 Studies indicate that selenium in dates boosts immune function while pectin aids weight loss, controls diarrhea, and lowers cholesterol.7 8

 Dates have a natural caramel-like flavor which comes through when you use them raw.
-You could also use date syrup or sugar, but the two aren’t as nutritious
+You could also use date syrup or sugar, but the two aren’t as nutritious as whole dates.

 This is a popular low-calorie option that is derived from the leaves of the stevia plant.
 Native to South America, stevia is 100–300 times sweeter than table sugar.9